sorashi/advent-of-code/2025/day08/README.md

 # day08

+Kruskal with naive union-find.
+The better union-find would increase memory allocation without much performance gain even for the bigboy, because the bottleneck is probably generating all $\frac{n(n-1)}{2}$ edges and sorting them.
+Bigboy performance could probably be imporoved by either Borůvka in parallel, or combining with another alg to avoid generating all edges and then sorting them as is required by Kruskal.

 | description | download                                          | CRC32    | size   | lines | silver | gold           | CCM [ms]     | WCM [ms]     |
 | ----------- | ------------------------------------------------- | -------- | ------ | ----- | ------ | -------------- | ------------ | ------------ |
 | input.txt   | -                                                 | 8DF41638 | 17KiB  | 1k    | 68112  | 44543856       | 50.47 ± 0.57 | 39.37 ± 1.30 |